erjosito/azure-networking-lab/README.md

 **Note:** this command needs to be issued from your machine, outside of the putty window

-**Step 3.** If you go back to the Putty window and restart the ping, you will notice that after some seconds ping will stop working.
-Traffic does not stop to work immediately because of the time it takes Azure to reprogram the User-Defined Routes in every NIC.
+**Step 3.** If you go back to the Putty window and restart the ping, you will notice that after some seconds (the time it takes Azure to program the routes you just configured in the NICs of the VMs) ping will stop working, because traffic is going through the firewalls now, configured to drop ICMP packets.

 <pre lang="...">
 lab-user@myVnet1-vm1:~$ <b>ping 10.1.1.5</b>